 "Prior Acts" Coverage Also Available

 About This Plan Information

 This is merely a brief summary of how claims-made coverage works.
 Since the actual policy itself, not brief summaries like this, determines coverage, we advise you to read and understand the policy language.
 Please note the Professional Liability Insurance Plan for IEEE members is not designed to insure high exposure practice areas that involve pollution, asbestos, nuclear exposure, or products with multiple end users.
 The policy terms and conditions will govern coverage at the time a claim is made.
 Please read the policy carefully.
 All terms are subject to underwriting.

-Marsh Canada Limited, acts as the broker with respect to residents of Canada.
+AMBA Canada Limited, acts as the broker with respect to residents of Canada.

 IEEE has selected Certain Underwriters at Lloyds of London for this insurance plan.
 Alternative insurance products may be available in the insurance marketplace.
-Marsh Canada Limited is providing this single insurer option on behalf of IEEE.
+AMBA Canada Limited is providing this single insurer option on behalf of IEEE.

 "As the owner of my consulting business, I was required by one of my clients, a local utility company, to have professional liability insurance…As an IEEE member for close to 40 years, I remembered that IEEE offered it through its member insurance program, so I gave them a call…" — Learn more about Joe Redfield’s story